This is the ultimate guide on bug-out bags.

 Nearly all of them are good enough for a proper BOB.
 However, preparing your B.O.B. for emergencies that are more prone to occur to you because of your location or other circumstances would be ideal.

-The key functions that a BOB should provide in order to be effective is:
+The key functions that a BOB should provide in order to be effective are:

 - Double Straps – Opt for two shoulder straps instead of one.
 It needs the added durability.